Monitoring and Evaluation Officer :

 To develop monitoring and evaluation frameworks and systems; Provide support in tracking and harvesting results periodically; Record, manage and preserve monitoring and evaluation data in a safe and accessible way; provide technical support on M&E and evidence-based recommendations to affiliate OPDs and other Partners; Participate actively in research and concept / Proposal development (NB A detailed Job description to be shared with the successful candidate); Conducting visits to support partner M&E activities and recommending areas to be strengthened; Developing and managing a computerized database to ensure up to date and accurate information on all projects; Spearheading evaluations and studies required.

 Qualifications and experience

 A degree in Monitoring & Evaluation; Development Studies; Statistics; Disability Studies and/or any social science discipline related to development.
-A post-graduate qualification in Monitoring and Evaluation would be an added advantage.
-A clean Driver's licence.
+A post-graduate qualification in Monitoring and Evaluation and a clean driver`s licence would be an added advantage.

 Minimum 3 years’ experience in monitoring and evaluation within a non-governmental organisation; development of M&E systems, field data collection and analysis, using online tools such as Kobo Collect for surveys, change stories development, partner capacity building and report writing.

 Appreciation of different types of disability and disability programming, Time management and ability to prioritise multiple tasks; Self-motivated person able to work without close supervision; Able to work effectively in a diverse team environment and with persons with diverse disabilities; Travelling to far remote areas and willingness to work outside normal working hours at critical times.